 Eripple = I / ( f * C ) * n * (n + 1) /2

-Making One
+Making one

 The extremely high voltages involved with CWs make wire resistance for the most part irrelevant.
 Resultantly, the capacitors are capable of discharging in multi-kiloamp pulses; far more than the little diode at the end of the stack can handle.
-This means you’ll need either a resistive load such as an x-ray tube, or if you just want to make sparks a resistor in series with the output.
-Ohm’s law can help you figure out what resistor you need, but expect it to be in the range of several million ohms.
+This means that during use you’ll need either a resistive load such as an x-ray tube, or if you just want to make sparks a resistor in series with the output.
+Ohm’s law can help you determine what resistor you need, but expect it to be in the range of several million ohms.
 Remember that since there are very high voltages in place here there are also very high powers, so make sure your resistor is capable of handling the heat.
 A 1/4W resistor just ain’t gonna cut it!

-The sparks they can make aren’t half bad either.
+The sparks they can make aren’t half bad either. ∎